TKSpectro/WA_Projekt/src/apidoc/general.md

 * 0000000000000010 : **2**   : can create project
 * 0000000000000001 : **1**   : is deleted?

-The first last bit is used as a flag for account deletion
+The last bit is used as a flag for account deletion